jorgueagui/polBpy/README.md

   - Local dispersion ($\mathcal{S}$; TBI).
 2. The *DCF* module contains functions for calculating $B_{POS}$ using multiple David-Chandrasekhar-Fermi (DCF) approximations:
  - Classical (Davis52,Chandrasekhar-Fermi53).
- - Compressional (Skadilis+21)
+ - Compressional (Skalidis+21)
  - Large-scale flow, shear flow (Lopez-Rodriguez+21,Guerra+23)

-Both the *dispersion* and *DCF* modules have the capabilities for applying the analysis on a pixel-to-pixel basis resulting in maps of variables.
+Both the *dispersion* and *DCF* modules have the capabilities to perform corresponding analysis on a pixel-to-pixel basis resulting in maps of magnetoturbulent quantities and POS magnetic field strength.

 ## Installation